MFarabi619/LaTeXResumeSync/README.md

 - I am a university student that is always stretched thin for time.
 - I need to constantly apply to internships, often 4/8/12 months in advance.
     - By the time job postings come out, it's simply too late.
-    - I need to be able to deliver a tailored, up-to-date version at the click of a button.
+    - I need to be able to deliver a tailored, up-to-date version of my resume at the click of a button.
 - In order to cater to people's preferences, I maintain two different formats of my resume; a two-column, and a one-column.
     - Both have content baked into their layouts.
 Every time I need to make a change, I need to make it to both resumes.
 This violates [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
     - This is very time-consuming and I've spent entire evenings having to update my resumes.
 This madness needs to stop ✌️🛑